mpi-sws-rse/ltltalk-backend/README.md

-# SEMPRE 3.0-robo: Semantic Parsing with Execution, modified for usage in robotic world
+# SEMPRE INTERACTIVE - FLIPPER: Semantic Parsing with Execution, modified for usage in robotic world
 (based on original interactive sempre repository https://github.com/sidaw/sempre-interactive)

 ## What is SEMPRE and semantic parsing?

 See [SEMPRE-DOCUMENTATION.md](/SEMPRE-DOCUMENTATION.md).

-## What does this "robo" version of SEMPRE do?
+## What does this "Flipper" version of SEMPRE do?

 This specific version of SEMPRE is a modification of the Voxelurn project which uses SEMPRE as the basis for a block-building world where input utterances act